fredzhang7/Automation-AutoHotkey/README.md

 #### IMPORTANT
 - Those projects are public, but please don't republish them!
-- You must have Auto Hotkey installed.
-Right click in any path directory to create a new script.
+- The screen pixels may differ from person to person.
 - All script below requires you to press Windows + s to run the script, and Windows + d to delay/pause the script.
-Read the README.md in each separate file!!!
+Read the README.md in each separate file!
-- If you run into any problems, please email me at `freddyzhang666@gmail.com`.
-Thank you for visiting my repository 😊 Enjoy!

 #### File Paths on Windows
 - Comes in the form `Disk:\Folder One\Folder Two\fileName.fileExtension`